Program Information

 Example dam safety projects that meet this eligibility include channel improvements related to the safe operation of a dam, dam surfaces for lock systems, and/or jetties or breakwaters that protect a dam.
 Dredge material disposal and sediment basins which support safe operations of a dam may also be eligible.

-The WIFIA authorization does not restrict Federally authorized projects to be eligible under WIFIA.
+CWIFP’s authorization does not restrict Federally authorized projects from being eligible under WIFIA.
 Current criteria issued by the Office of Management and Budget (OMB) regarding projects authorized by Congress to be constructed by the Army Corps of Engineers or the Bureau of Reclamation prevents these projects from being eligible for WIFIA funding.
 This restriction appears in the footnotes of the Federal Register notice on 30 June 2020 which can be found here.

 September 9, 2024 - The Office of the Assistant Secretary of the Army for Civil Works and the U.S. Army Corps of Engineers today announced the first set of proposals being invited to apply for loans under the new Corps Water Infrastructure Financing Program (CWIFP).
 CWIFP is a new federal financing program to provide low-cost, long-term, flexible loans for safety projects to maintain, upgrade, and repair non-federal dams.